Marriage of the Virgin (Campin): Iconography

 Iconography that is presented in The Marriage of The Virgin is the Miracle of the Flowering Rod.
 According to Erwin Panofsky, the Old Disposition and the New are expressed by two structures, which are not accurate depictions of the buildings of which they draw inspiration from.
 For example, the domed building on the left may represent the Temple of Jerusalem.
 The Miracle of the Rod presents the high priest Abithar who is sacrificing in the Holy of Holies, the inner chamber of the sanctuary in the Jewish Temple.
 The setting for the holy couple is occurring in the entrance of a gothic doorway which is the only completed section of the building.
 The Marriage of The Virgin is a conscious effort of what is to be a contrast between "old" and "new" architecture.
 The Miracle of the Rod and the Betrothal of Joseph and Mary occur simultaneously.
 The Miracle of the Rod represents the state of law during time of Judaism.
 The Betrothal of Joseph and Mary signify the impending arrival of a new era.
 This era is a representation of Christianity and how it differs from Judaism.

 Provenance

-This painting from Robert Campin was first acquired and taken to El Escorial which is located to be in San Lorenzo where it became a part of the royal collection.
+The painting was first acquired and taken to El Escorial in San Lorenzo in 1577 to become a part of the royal collection.
 In 1839 the painting found its way to the Prado in Madrid, where it has remained since.

+According to the art historian Stephan Kemperdick, the Marriage of the Virgin was "without a doubt" originally part of the same altarpiece with the Annunciation by Campin (also in the Prado), although he notes that this idea is not universally accepted.